isomerpages/moe-peitongpri/_ptps-experience/Music.md

 <p>With a foundation of strong singing voices, students then prepare for
 a musical performance—an interdisciplinary project that offers a platform for diverse talents to shine.
-They have opportunities to contribute by writing the script, creating stage props and costumes, choreographing, and other aspects of staging the production.
+They have opportunities to contribute by creating stage props and costumes.
 Students with a flair for drama play the main and supporting roles, while the entire cohort performs together as an ensemble.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PTPS Experience/Music/musicp3.png">